Oilfields Workers' Trade Union: 1937–1943: Adrian Cola Rienzi Presidency

-From the mid-1930s workers began to express their discontent through increasingly militant actions.
-Unemployment was high and wages which were low were reduced even as the employer class sought to ensure that they lost little in the face of the global economic crisis precipitated by the Wall Street Crash of 1929 and the Great Depression that followed.
+From the mid-1930s, workers began to express their discontent through increasingly militant actions.
+Unemployment was high and wages which were low were reduced even as the employer class sought to ensure that they lost little in the face of the global economic crisis precipitated by the Wall Street crash of 1929 and the Great Depression that followed.
 In addition to the many issues related to the poor working and social conditions which prevailed, these struggles also had a very important political dimension.
 The workers were also struggling against colonialism as evidenced by their call for "Home Rule".
 They knew that achieving independence would be a means to improving the conditions that they were then facing.

-In this period of heightened mobilization against these injustices a leader emerged – Tubal Uriah "Buzz" Butler.
-Under his leadership the strike began on June 19, 1937 – the day Trinidad and Tobago commemorates today as Labour Day.
+In this period of heightened mobilization against these injustices, a leader emerged – Tubal Uriah "Buzz" Butler.
+Under his leadership the strike began on 19 June 1937 – the day Trinidad and Tobago commemorates today as Labour Day.
 The strike soon spread throughout Trinidad and involved all major sectors of workers (dockworkers, sugar workers, cocoa estate workers, railway workers and store workers) in the island.
-The uprising lasted until July 2, and the colonial authorities required the intervention of British troops from two battleships the Exeter and the Ajax to quell the protests.
+The uprising lasted until 2 July, and the colonial authorities required the intervention of British troops from two battleships the Exeter and the Ajax to quell the protests.
 During this strike, 14 people died, including that of policeman, Charlie King, hundreds were injured and many persons were arrested.

-It was out of these dynamic and historic circumstances that the OWTU was born.
-The first official meeting of the Union was held on July 15, 1937, at Mr. Williams quarters, Coon Town, Forest Reserve, Fyzabad.
-The first officers elected to office were Caleb Roach, chairman, McDonald Moses, Vice President, E. R. Blades, Secretary and E. Bennet, Treasurer.
-The OWTU was formally established just days later on July 25, 1937, at its Founding Conference, held at Saltfish Hall, Mucurapo Street in San Fernando.
-The Union was registered on September 15, 1937.